deezicypher/xOculus-NextJS-Sanity/README.md

   - Search Functionality
   - Add Items to Cart
   - Check Out  (Stripe and PayPal)
+  To test payment gateway
+   ~ make use of https://stripe.com/docs/testing for payment details and paypal sandbox account details
   ```
 ## Visuals
 #### Home Page